 The first Principal of the school was Sister Veronica Dillon.
 The classrooms completed in 2011 have been named the ‘Dillon Building’ after the hardworking and dedicated Sister and teacher.

-From its start as a small school with only 19 enrolments, Immaculate Heart of Mary Catholic School has grown to a K-6 school community with 200 students.
+From its start as a small school with only 19 enrolments, Immaculate Heart of Mary Catholic School has grown to a K-6 school community with approximately 230 students.
 Initially the school catered only for younger children, with students leaving the school to attend Sacred Heart College in Grade Three.
 As the school grew the students were able to continue their primary education within this community, with the first Grade Six class leaving in 1988.

 The building of the church next to the school at this same time, cemented the school and the catholic community in the local area of Lenah Valley.
 The parish and school links were close and undeniable with the clear mission of serving the children and families within the area.